drewdeponte/git-ps-book/src/tool/installation.md

 	autoload -Uz compinit
 	compinit

+### Install on all platforms via Cargo

+To install the Git Patch Stack command line tool via [Cargo][] simply run the following command.

+	cargo add gps

 ### Build from Source

-If you are on a platform other than macOS or you just want to build from source don't fret.
+If you don't like either package manager or you just want to build from source don't fret.
 You will just have to make sure you have the following build dependencies installed.

 - [Rust][] (macOS: `brew install rust`)
-- gpgme (macOS: `brew install gpgme`, Ubuntu: `apt-get install -y libgpgme-dev`)

 Once you have the build dependencies installed all you should need to do is run the following command to build the release version of the command line